 For those with smartphones and i-pads, comes the “Show me Wales” ap.
 Instead of a guidebook, you can use the ap to provide information about what’s nearby to visit, what events are on and where to eat and stay.

-Devised by two groups, Mid Wales and North Wales Tourism, the ap will be launched today (why not yesterday on St David’s Day?) in Corris at the craft centre there.
+Devised by two groups, Mid Wales and North Wales Tourism, the ap will be launched today (why not yesterday on St David’s Day?) in Corris at the craft center there.

-Being both a planning tool and a functional guide whilst you’re travelling will be its biggest boon.
+Being both a planning tool and a functional guide whilst you’re traveling will be its biggest boon.
 Will it replace the guidebooks?
 Let us know what you think of it.